awsdocs/amazon-s3-developer-guide/doc_source/s3-bucket-user-policy-specifying-principal-intro.md

   ```

   For information about how to find the canonical user ID for your account, see [Finding Your Account Canonical User ID](http://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
+**Important**
+When you use a canonical user ID in a policy, Amazon S3 might change the canonical ID to the corresponding AWS account ID\.
+This will not impact the policy because both of these IDs identify the same account\.

 + To grant permission to an IAM user within your account, you must provide an `"AWS":"user-ARN"` name\-value pair\.